HrudhaiUmas/ASL-Emotion-Analyzer/README.md

 [Click Here For A Demo Video Of How It Works](https://drive.google.com/file/d/1RiwllgoBs61RuCR96shx9Km0sbDQLUYR/view?usp=sharing)

 ## Dependencies
+This project relies on several libraries for image processing, machine learning, and natural language processing.
+Make sure you have the following dependencies installed:

-1. OpenCV for image processing and capturing webcam footage
+os: Standard library in Python, no need for separate installation. cv2 (OpenCV): For image processing and capturing webcam footage.
+pickle: Standard library in Python for serializing and deserializing Python object structures.
-2. MediaPipe for hand landmark detection
+mediapipe: For hand landmark detection.
-3. PyTorch for neural network implementation and training
-4. scikit-learn for data preprocessing
-5. transformers for sentiment analysis
+numpy: For numerical computations and handling arrays. torch (PyTorch): For implementing and training neural network models. sklearn (scikit-learn): For data preprocessing and splitting the dataset.
+transformers: For natural language processing, specifically for sentiment analysis.

 ## Acknowledgements
 Our project stands on the shoulders of giants, leveraging open-source libraries such as OpenCV, MediaPipe, PyTorch, scikit-learn, and transformers.
 We extend our gratitude to all the contributors of these projects.